Adjusting to Life in the UK as an American Expat

 Holidays and Traditions

-Festivals, such as Guy Fawkes Night, Boxing Day or local summer events are a good source of learning about British community life and makes for an excellent chance to get involved with the local culture.
+Festivals, such as Guy Fawkes Night, Boxing Day, or local summer events, are a valuable source of learning about British community life and make for an excellent chance to get involved with the local culture.

 Regional Differences Across the UK